Have you decided to check the oldest direct-selling company in the world?

 The truth is that there are no reported side effects.

-Compensation Plan or Financial Rewards Plan
+Avon Compensation Plan (Financial Rewards Plan)

 When it comes to the compensation plant, Avon is a company that allows the distributor to make some money just from selling the products.